getpopper/popper/docs/sections/extensions.md

 In the above example, the `run on host` action is executed by looking for an `entrypoint.sh` file on the `./myactions/onhost/` folder.
-The `another execution on host` action will instead execute the `myscript` folder.
+The `another execution on host` action will instead execute the `myscript` script (located in `./myactions/onhost/`).

 Another way of executing actions on the host is to use the special `sh` value for the `uses` attribute.
 For example:

 ```hcl
 action "run on host" {